• Bookies

 Even after jumping through multiple hoops, Ticketmaster Head of Music Davis Marcus confirmed to Billboard that only 5% of fans who enrolled were actually able to buy tickets in the presale

-We assume that number will track again for 2022, despite a lot of criticism in 2018.
+Those numbers tracked again in 2022, despite a lot of criticism in 2018.
 Just the nature of the business these days.

 Past studies have proven the general public sales odds absolutely stink for major acts.
 According to a study by the Fan Freedom Project, a mere 10% of tickets were actually available to the public for Justin Bieber’s 2012 tour.
 The same study showed just 12% of tickets were available to the public for a 2009 Swift show in Nashville.